profsmith89/ctps/_sources/chap09.md

 In the next chapter, we'll explore these details and learn about a technique called *hashing*, which is how Rabin-Karp beats brute force.
 Hashing will lead us to *hash tables*, a widely-used data structure, which just happens to be at the heart of Python's dictionary data type and Google search.
 Hashing and hash tables will also introduce us to a new problem-solving approach.
 Onward!

-\[Version 20240724\]
+\[Version 20240821\]

 [^fn1]: In October of 2020, Google posted [a video titled "Trillions of Questions, No Easy Answers: A (home) movie about how Google Search works"](https://www.youtube.com/watch?v=tFq6Q_muwG0&t=6s).
 This video is also highlighted on [Google's page describing how it thinks about search](https://www.google.com/search/howsearchworks/).

-[^fn2]: In Chapter 2, we saw three different approaches: membership test using the in-operator; Python's string-find method; and our own string-find function.
+[^fn2]: In Chapter 2, we saw three different approaches: membership test using the in-operator; Python's string-find method; and our own for-loop-based string-find.

 [^fn3]: *Introduction to Algorithms* (Third Edition) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein \[The MIT Press; Cambridge, MA; 2009\], p.
 985.